 Power BI Tutorial For Beginners

 Power BI Tutorial covers all basic things required by a beginner to start off their learning in Power BI data visualization.
-This is tutorial mainly covers the audience who are just beginners and this tutorial will start from scratch, so beginners can learn without any confusions.
-Power BI tutorial assumes you are a regular user of MS Excel and you know advanced excel formulas and concepts of excel.
+This is tutorial mainly covers the audience who are just beginners, and this tutorial will start from scratch, so beginners can learn without any confusion.
+Power BI tutorial assumes you are a regular user of MS Excel, and you know advanced excel formulas and concepts of excel.

 What is a Power BI?